-Figure 25-1.
+Figure 26-1.
 Master Clock Controller

-25.3 Processor Clock Controller
+26.3 Processor Clock Controller

 The PMC features a Processor Clock Controller (PCK) that implements the Processor Idle Mode.
-The Processor Clock can be enabled and disabled by writing the System Clock Enable (PMC_SCER) and System Clock Disable Registers (PMC_SCDR).
-The status of this clock (at least for debug purpose) can be read in the System Clock Status Register (PMC_SCSR).
+The Processor Clock can be disabled by writing the System Clock Disable Register (PMC_SCDR).
+The status of this clock (at least for debug purposes) can be read in the System Clock Status Register (PMC_SCSR).

 The Processor Clock PCK is enabled after a reset and is automatically re-enabled by any enabled interrupt.
-The Processor Idle Mode is achieved by disabling the Processor Clock, which is automatically re-enabled by any enabled fast or normal interrupt, or by the reset of the product.
+The Processor Idle Mode is achieved by disabling the Processor Clock and entering Wait for Interrupt Mode.
+The Processor Clock is automatically re-enabled by any enabled fast or normal interrupt, or by the reset of the product.